Jeffrey Myers, violin

 Estelle Choi, violoncello

-The Calidore String Quartet regularly performs in the most prestigious venues throughout North America, Europe and Asia.
-Within two years of their founding in 2010, the Calidore String Quartet won grand prizes in virtually all the major U.S. chamber music competitions, including the Fischoff, Coleman, Chesapeake, and Yellow Springs competitions and captured top prizes at the 2012 ARD Munich International String Quartet Competition and Hamburg International Chamber Music Competition.
+The Calidore String Quartet was founded at the Colburn School in Los Angeles in 2010.
+Within two years, the quartet won grand prizes in virtually all the major US chamber music competitions, including the Fischoff, Coleman, Chesapeake, and Yellow Springs competitions, and it captured top prizes at the 2012 ARD International Music Competition in Munich and the International Chamber Music Competition Hamburg.